 - Supreme Court of the Eastern Caribbean (British Virgin Islands) (admitted 2013)

 - Northern Ireland (admitted 2013)

 In addition, John appears in the Grand Court and Court of Appeal in the Cayman Islands on ad hoc admission.

-John is a member of the Chartered Institute of Arbitrators (CIArb) in the UK and the Hong Kong Institute of Arbitrators (HKIAB).
+John is a member of the Chartered Institute of Arbitrators (CIArb) in the UK and a fellow of the Hong Kong Institute of Arbitrators (HKIAB).